Nadiia-balitska/cars-for-rent/README.md

-Hello, here id my project:
+Hello, here is my project:

 The main page:
 It is pagination as well bellow